itdxer/neupy/site/docs/layers/debug.rst

 Exploring graph connections
 ---------------------------

 Any relation between layers stores in the specific graph.
-To be able to debug connections you can check network graph to make sure that all connections defined correctly.
+To be able to debug connections we can check network graph to make sure that all connections defined correctly.

 .. code-block:: python